 Digital marketers need to know at least a bit about AI - and this is the book to read to find out about it.

-the last 20 years, you should try to get hold of an early edition.
+the last 20 years or so, you should try to get hold of an early edition.
 Read it and you will be

 amazed at Tapscott's insights into the future.
-However, later editions include examples of
+Later editions, however, include examples of

 how the Digital Economy has impacted on business and businesses.
 Another book that is a

 must-read for any business student or practitioner who wants to be effective in that practice.

 Tapscott, D., Ticoll, D., & Lowy, A. (2000) Digital Capital: Harnessing the Power of Business Webs.